|Nutrition Facts (per serving)|

 |Total Carbohydrate 83g||30%|

 |Dietary Fiber 3g||11%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If following your gluten-free diet (GFD) isn't easy because you love "quick breads", you've come to the right place.
-This banana bread is not only moist, delicious, and flavorful, but it's also dairy-free and gluten-free, which is great for adults and children with allergies to dairy, wheat or gluten, celiac disease or other conditions.
-Enjoy a thick slice with your morning coffee, serve it fresh out of the oven with brunch, or make a loaf for a friend.
-And, if you want to go a little overboard, serve it with some homemade Chocolate Hazelnut Spread or Homemade Margarine.
+If following your gluten-free diet (GFD) isn't easy because you love "quick breads,” this banana bread is not only moist, delicious and flavorful, but it's also dairy free and gluten free, which is great for adults and children with allergies to dairy, wheat or gluten, celiac disease or other conditions.
+Enjoy a thick slice with your morning coffee, serve it fresh out of the oven with brunch or make a loaf for a friend.
+And if you want to go a little overboard, serve it with some homemade chocolate hazelnut spread or homemade margarine.

-I prefer using Arrowhead Mills' All-Purpose Gluten-Free Baking Mix for my baking mix, but feel free to select another dairy-free gluten-free baking mix or make your own!
+We prefer using Arrowhead Mills All-Purpose Gluten-Free Baking Mix for my baking mix, but feel free to select another dairy-free gluten-free baking mix or make your own.